-- --Federal programs and projects: Basic financial information, such as on budget requests, authorizations, appropriations, obligations, expenditures, and information essential to the assessment of results and impacts.
+- --Federal programs and projects: Basic financial information, such as on budget requests, authorizations, appropriations, obligations, and expenditures, summarized according to such commonly used categories as committee jurisdictions, responsible Federal organizations, broad program objectives, and rural and urban areas.
 (See p.
-9.) - --Federal fiscal policies: Socioeconomic information and national estimates, such as gross national product, consumer income, and cost-of-living indices; Federal subsidy programs; tax expenditures; and foreign currency holdings; and other information indicating impact.
+7.) - --Federal fiscal policies: Socioeconomic information and national estimates, such as gross national product, consumer income, and cost-of-living indices; Federal subsidy programs; tax expenditures; and foreign currency holdings.
 (See p.
-12.) - --Federal financial actions affecting States and political subdivisions: Information on revenues, outlays, domestic assistance programs, and other information essential to the assessment of results and impacts related to States and their political subdivisions.
+13.) - --Federal financial actions affecting States and political subdivisions: Information on revenues and outlays and domestic assistance programs related to States, counties, cities, congressional districts, and other political subdivisions.
 (See p.
-16.) - --Classification structures for aggregating budgetary and fiscal information: The above categories of financial information must be aggregated, accumulated, or summarized by such congressional user patterns as authorizing and appropriating legislation, committee jurisdictions, responsible Federal organizations, program objectives or subject areas, political subdivisions, rural and urban areas, and target groups.
-(See p.
-18.)
+17.)

 The Congress needs a wide range of reporting capabilities, ranging from annual reporting to immediate access through computer terminals.
 The Congress also needs to be able to identify and reach primary sources of information, as well as sources of additional pertinent information.
 The Congress needs further a readily accessible analytical capability.
 (See p.
-9.)
+7.)